verzly/mise-php/README.md

 In the `verzly/php` repository, we collect these installers with daily updates and bundle all installers under a single release, associating them with the appropriate PHP version.
 The sole purpose of the `verzly/mise-php` plugin is to serve the necessary PHP version installers for both Windows and Linux systems based on the version numbers from `verzly/php`.

+### Pre-binaries

+On Windows, we can work quickly using precompiled binaries.

+### Build from source

+For Linux and macOS systems, precompiling for each system is time-consuming, so the `verzly/mise-php` plugin builds the necessary binaries from the PHP source on each user's system when installing the given version.
+This process is time-consuming and can take anywhere from 1 to 5 minutes, depending on the machine (or virtual machine).
+The dependencies required for this are listed in `/bin/install-dependencies.sh`, which the system runs automatically.

 ## Get started

 ```none